String: Thread

 Thread is a type of yarn used for sewing.
 Thread is made from a wide variety of materials.
 The following table lists common materials, a general description and what they are supposed to be good for.
-If your machine will sew with the thread, any thread can used for just about any purpose.
+If your machine will sew with the thread, any thread can be used for just about any purpose.
 This is very useful for someone who is trying to learn sewing.
 However, it should be remembered that where a thread is stronger than the material that it is being used to join, if seams are placed under strain the material may tear before the thread breaks.
 Garments are usually sewn with threads of lesser strength than the fabric so that if stressed the seam will break before the garment.
 Heavy goods that must withstand considerable stresses such as upholstery, car seating, tarpaulins, tents, and saddlery require very strong threads.
 Attempting repairs with light weight thread will usually result in rapid failure, though again, using a thread that is stronger than the material being sewn can end up causing rips in that material before the thread itself gives way.